santyarellano/CrossEngine/README.md

 First, one must understand that there's a difference between an engine and an editor.
 An editor is a graphic interface which allows you to tweak the game's engine.
 Very much like what you do with Unity, Unreal, Game Maker, etc (This engine doesn't have an editor!!!).
 An engine is everything behind that editor, all the code, building files and folder structure, following a specific architecture.

-Knowing this, let's see what the engine implements (until now):
+Knowing this, let's see what the engine implements (checked items are the ones implemented):

-- Multiplatform building (Desktop and Android).
+- [x] Multiplatform building (Desktop and Android).
+- [ ] Architecture structure.
+- [ ] Sprite management.
+- [ ] Modular input management.
+- [ ] Map management.
+- [ ] Camera component.

 # QUICK START